Thijmen18/dirty_data_codeclan_project_thijmen_breeschoten/README.md

 ## OVERVIEW

-This repo contains the analyses projects for the CodeClan - Professional Data Analyses Course - student cohort DE21
+This repo contains the analysis projects for the CodeClan - Professional Data Analyses Course - student cohort DE21

 ### Dirty Data Project